hard to place (htp)

 rResidential Treatment Facility (RTF)

-Based on a cognitive-behavioral model, this program Works with boys, ages 12–16, who have exhibited sexually deviant behaviors and/or had a history of molestation.
-The program is designed to break the cycle of sexual abuse.
+Based on a cognitive-behavioral model, this program works with males, ages 12–16, who have exhibited sexually aberrant behaviors within the family and/or had a history of molestation.
+The program works closely with the youth’s family and is designed to break the cycle of sexual abuse.

-The program serves teen males who suffer from serious emotional disturbance and/or persistent mental disorders.
+This 14-bed program serves adolescent males who suffer from serious emotional disturbance and/or persistent mental disorders.
 This program, licensed by the New York State Office of Mental Health (OMH), helps residents to develop coping mechanisms and socialization skills necessary for successful community living.